-2. Remove the spark plug as shown, with a spark plug wrench available at a Yamaha dealer.
+2. Remove the spark plug as shown, with the spark plug wrench included in the owner's tool kit.

 1. Spark plug wrench

 To check the spark plug

 Check that the porcelain insulator around the center electrode of the spark plug is a medium-to-light tan (the ideal color when the vehicle is ridden normally).